 Dr. Fazylova, among the best integrative and functional medicine doctors in NYC and in the region strive to provide a holistic and individualized care to help you on your journey to a better health and vibrant appearance.

 Do you have questions?
-To receive more information and to learn Female Sexual Dysfunction Treatment, please contact Radiance Aesthetic & Wellness.
+To receive more information and to learn Female Sexual Dysfunction Treatment, please contact ReBalance of Radiance Aesthetic & Wellness.
 If you would like to schedule an appointment with the top sexual disorders specialist in Midtown NYC, Dr. Natalya Fazylova, please contact our office.